Athena-HPC-research/Benchmarks/hpl/README.md

 It is important that either the same user is on all nodes, or that the compiled files for OpenMPI are in the same folder(in our case i had to do a /home/max/compiled folder and install OpenMPI there in order to achieve my goal).

-Also to use the compiled mpi version more easily just do an `export PATH=<new-ompi-path>:$PATH`, otherwise you will need to mess around with --prefix and specifying the absolute path for mpirun.
+Also to use the compiled mpi version more easily just do an `export PATH=<new-ompi-path>/bin:$PATH`, otherwise you will need to mess around with --prefix and specifying the absolute path for mpirun.
+Also you might need to add `export LD_LIBRARY_PATH=<new-ompi-path>/lib:$LD_LIBRARY_PATH`.

+The GFlops increase from 2 hosts does not seem to be wholly there, something should be going on.